Climate and Average Weather Year Round in Ventura California, United States

 The average hourly wind speed in Ventura experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 7.3 months, from October 25 to June 3, with average wind speeds of more than 6.1 miles per hour.
-The windiest day of the year is December 29, with an average hourly wind speed of 7.7 miles per hour.
+The windiest month of the year in Ventura is December, with an average hourly wind speed of 7.6 miles per hour.

 The calmer time of year lasts for 4.7 months, from June 3 to October 25.
-The calmest day of the year is August 6, with an average hourly wind speed of 4.6 miles per hour.
+The calmest month of the year in Ventura is August, with an average hourly wind speed of 4.8 miles per hour.

 The predominant average hourly wind direction in Ventura varies throughout the year.